jwillinghalpern/fm_rainbow_log/README.md

 cargo install --git https://github.com/jwillinghalpern/fm_rainbow_log.git
 ```

 To update fmrl, re-run the above command any time.
+If you get a warning that `rustc` is outdated, simply run either `rustup update` or `rustup update stable` then try installing `fmrl` again.

 If you don't have cargo, [follow this one easy step](https://doc.rust-lang.org/cargo/getting-started/installation.html)